frontenddogma/web-development-glossary/manuscript/l.md

 : A data saving mode in the Chrome browser, formerly called Data Saver.

 Literal
 : A notation for representing a fixed value in source code.
-Almost all programming languages have notations for atomic values such as integers, floating-point numbers, and strings, and usually for booleans and characters; some also have notations for elements of enumerated types and compound values such as arrays, records, and objects.
+Almost all programming languages have notations for atomic values such as integers, floating-point numbers, and strings, and usually for Booleans and characters; some also have notations for elements of enumerated types and compound values such as arrays, records, and objects.
 An anonymous function is a literal for the function type.&nbsp;[†](#w-literal)

 Little’s Law
 : A theorem by John Little which states that the long-term average number L of customers in a stationary system is equal to the long-term average effective arrival rate λ multiplied by the average time W that a customer spends in the system: L = λ/W. The result applies to any system, and particularly, it applies to systems within systems.&nbsp;[†](#w-littles-law)